SAN FRANCISCO, CA -- (Marketwired) -- 10/23/14 --

 About JetBlue Airways

-JetBlue is New York's Hometown Airline™ and a leading carrier in Boston, Fort Lauderdale/ Hollywood, Los Angeles (Long Beach), Orlando and San Juan.
-JetBlue carries 30 million customers a year to 85 cities in the U.S., Caribbean and Latin America, with an average of 825 daily flights.
-JetBlue was the first U.S. airline to allow customers to use their personal electronic devices throughout all domestic flights.
-With JetBlue, all seats are assigned, all fares are one-way, and an overnight stay is never required.
+JetBlue is New York's Hometown Airline™, and a leading carrier in Boston, Fort Lauderdale/ Hollywood, Los Angeles (Long Beach), Orlando, and San Juan.
+JetBlue carries more than 30 million customers a year to 86 cities in the U.S., Caribbean, and Latin America with an average of more than 800 daily flights.
+New service to Curaçao begins in December.
+With JetBlue, all seats are assigned, all fares are one-way, an overnight stay is never required and the first checked bag is included in the standard fare (subject to weight and size limits and exceptions for itineraries including flights marketed or operated by other airlines).
 For more information please visit JetBlue.com.

 JetBlue Corporate Communications

 +1 800 JETBLUE (538 2583)